crazy-max/gotestlist/README.md

           file: ./coverage.txt
 ```

-This is useful if you have a lot of tests and you want to distribute them to
+This is useful if you have a lot of tests, and you want to distribute them to
 reduce build time.

 ## Contributing